kazewong/flowMC/joss/paper.md

 ***Gradient-based sampler***
 In a high dimensional space, sampling methods which leverage gradient information of the target distribution are shown to be efficient by proposing new samples likely to be accepted.
 `FlowMC` supports gradient-based samplers such as MALA and HMC through automatic differentiation with `Jax`.
-The computational cost of obtaining a gradient in this way is often of the same order as evaluating the target function itself, making gradient-based samplers compare usually favorably to random walks with respect to the efficiency/accuracy trade-off.
+The computational cost of obtaining a gradient in this way is often of the same order as evaluating the target function itself, making gradient-based samplers favorable with respect to the efficiency/accuracy trade-off.

 ***Learned transition kernels with normalizing flow*** Posterior distribution of many real-world problems have non-trivial geometry such as multi-modality and local correlation, which could drastically slow down the convergence of the sampler only based on gradient information.